Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< the mantra should be self-correcting, and be able to check a <dex<>> from its' <zeroeth<>> dex 8<< boxes cannot be side-by-side any more; throw all the bugs you want at the user

-	8<< only initiated boxes are dexable
-	;; box 8<< ; box
+	8<< only initiated boxes are dexable; no bugs are thrown at the user, but warnings will be ;; box 8<< ; box
 	:: box 8<< : box
 	∴∴ box 8<< ∴ box